 IDA enables saving, organizing and sharing data within the project group and storing the data in an immutable state.
 Use of the service requires that the stored data are described as research dataset.
 The described data can be set openly available or its availability can be restricted.
-The owner of the data decides on the openness and usage policy of the data stored in IDA.
+The owners of the data decide on the openness and usage policies for their own data.

 - Before the data stored in IDA can be made openly accessible, descriptive information (metadata) is added to the data with the research dataset description tool Qvain.

 - The research dataset published with Qvain gets a persistent identifier and a landing page in Etsin.
 This makes the dataset findable for others, and enables re-use of the data and creating a scientific reference.
 The files linked to the published dataset can be set openly available.
 It’s also possible to publish only the metadata of the dataset.

 IDA can be used either with a user friendly browser UI or command line tools.
 Read more about the different UIs from the user guide.

 IDA has a maintenance break very third Wednesday of the month, starting at 10 a.m.
 The users are notified about the maintenance break in advance.

 - Data is frozen in IDA before it is described as a dataset and openly available via Etsin.
 Frozen data is stored in IDA in read-only mode, to minimize user errors.

 - The integrity of the frozen data is further protected against loss or corruption by replicating each frozen file to a secondary storage medium and calculating an SHA256 checksum for each frozen file.